Adil-Iqbal/CougarCS-LogBot/README.md

 ```

 ## Setup
 This entire setup section is here because you'll need a `.env` file that follows the structure in the `.env.sample` file in the root project directory.
 The `.env` file contains a ton of sensitive information, so I can't share it with you.
 However, you can create your own `.env` file if you'd like to run this bot elsewhere.
+Place the `.env` in the same directory as the `.env.sample` file.

 ### Bot Token & Client ID
 You'll need a bot token, this token will tell your bot to run the code in this repo.
 You will also need a client ID so you can invite the bot to run on your Discord server.
 To get a token & client ID, you can follow this guide: